Primary

 Keep your hips square to the floor as you row—no rotation.
 The grounded kettlebell helps you balance while the rowing side works.
 Stay in the hinge position throughout the entire set.

-Want Gorilla Row in your program?
+See where Gorilla Row fits in your weekly plan

 Place two kettlebells on the floor.